Statistics education: United States

 Enrollments in statistics have increased in community colleges, in four-year colleges and universities in the United States.
 At community colleges in the United States, mathematics has experienced increased enrollment since 1990.
 At community colleges, the ratio of the students enrolled in statistics to those enrolled in calculus rose from 56% in 1990 to 82% in 1995.
 One of the ASA-endorsed GAISE reports focused on statistics education at the introductory college level.
 The report includes a brief history of the introductory statistics course and recommendations for how it should be taught.

-In many colleges, a basic course in "statistics for non-statisticians" has required only algebra (and not calculus); for future statisticians, in contrast, the undergraduate exposure to statistics is highly mathematical.
+In many colleges, a basic course in "statistics for non-statisticians" has required only elementary algebra (and not calculus) as a prerequisite and many modern introductory texts emphasize the use of technology, such as graphing calculators, spreadsheets, programming languages such as Python or R, and dedicated statistical software, over manual pencil and paper calculations; for future statisticians, in contrast, the undergraduate exposure to statistics is highly mathematical.
 As undergraduates, future statisticians should have completed courses in multivariate calculus, linear algebra, computer programming, and a year of calculus-based probability and statistics.
 Students wanting to obtain a doctorate in statistics from "any of the better graduate programs in statistics" should also take "real analysis".
 Laboratory courses in physics, chemistry and psychology also provide useful experiences with planning and conducting experiments and with analyzing data.
 The ASA recommends that undergraduate students consider obtaining a bachelor's degree in applied mathematics as preparation for entering a master program in statistics.

 Historically, professional degrees in statistics have been at the Master level, although some students may qualify to work with a bachelor's degree and job-related experience or further self-study.
 Professional competence requires a background in mathematics—including at least multivariate calculus, linear algebra, and a year of calculus-based probability and statistics.
 In the United States, a master program in statistics requires courses in probability, mathematical statistics, and applied statistics (e.g., design of experiments, survey sampling, etc.).

 For a doctoral degree in statistics, it has been traditional that students complete a course in measure-theoretic probability as well as courses in mathematical statistics.
 Such courses require a good course in real analysis, covering the proofs of the theory of calculus and topics like the uniform convergence of functions.
 In recent decades, some departments have discussed allowing doctoral students to waive the course in measure-theoretic probability by demonstrating advanced skills in computer programming or scientific computing.